Claytown Troupe: Reformation – 2004

-In 2004, they were invited to perform at the Whitby Gothic Weekend, this creating a renewed interest in the band, they then played a handful of gigs in late 2004 with interim members Clive Murray (guitar), Chris Sharp (bass) and Dan Roth (drums).
+In 2004, Claytown Troupe were invited to perform at the Whitby Gothic Weekend, which led to renewed interest in the band.
+They then played a handful of gigs in late 2004 with interim members Clive Murray (guitar), Chris Sharp (bass) and Dan Roth (drums).

-In 2008, the band were guests of The Mission's at the Shepherd's Bush Empire.
+In 2008, the band were guests of The Mission at the Shepherd's Bush Empire.

 2013

-Saw the band joined by drummer Phil Martini (Waywood Sons, Spear Of Destiny (band) and Joe Elliott's Down 'n' Outz) to play the Camden Rocks festival with Headliners The Rifles & Therapy?.
+The band were joined by drummer Phil Martini (Wayward Sons, Spear of Destiny and Joe Elliott's Down 'n' Outz) to play the Camden Rocks festival, with headliners The Rifles and Therapy?.

 2014

 The band played the Bristol Fleece, 22 years since their last hometown gig.

 2018

 Bristol Archive Records released the original 1988 demos.

 2024

-Claytown will be part of the bill with The Mission and The Chameleons at the 'From the oyster comes the pearl' alternative rock festival in Dubai on the 23 of November.
+Claytown Troupe were part of the bill with The Mission and The Chameleons at the 'From the Oyster Comes the Pearl' alternative rock festival in Dubai on 23 November 2024.

 2025

 During 2025, the current Claytown Troupe lineup supported:

 The Godfathers at the Garage, London.

-Spear of destiny at the 100 club London, Cardiff and Brighton.
+Spear of Destiny at the 100 Club in London, and in Cardiff and Brighton.

-Gene Loves Jezebel in Oxford, Birmingham and The Lexington, London.
+Gene Loves Jezebel in Oxford and Birmingham, and at The Lexington, London.

-Darkfest, an alternative rock festival in Wolverhampton with Balaam and the Angel.
+Darkfest, an alternative rock festival in Wolverhampton, with Balaam and the Angel.

-They have been announced as the support for Fields of the Nephilim in October 2025, at Manchester, Glasgow (with Balaam) and the Forum, London.
+They were also announced as support for Fields of the Nephilim in October 2025, in Manchester, Glasgow (with Balaam and the Angel), and at the Forum in London.